 Skills in formulating scope and structuring an individual assignment on advanced level

 The student will be able to conduct own learning process, complete assignments and critically evaluate theories and methods reated to the topic, and to reflect over own learning

-Ability to work in a transdisciplinary project group
+Ability to reflect over own competences and to work in a interdisciplinary project groups

-Ability to perform written presentations of theroies, methods and professional solutions to the topic, with correct references
+Ability to perform written presentations of theories, methods and professional solutions to the topic, with correct references

 Ability to prepare and perform presentations to a professional as well as general audience.